RevenueCat/revenuecat-docs/docs_source/Getting Started/getting-started.md

 See our guide on [Configuring SDK](https://docs.revenuecat.com/docs/configuring-sdk) for more information and best practices.

 Make sure you configure _Purchases_ with your public SDK key only.
+This API key can be found in the API Keys Project settings page.
 You can read more about the different API keys available in our [Authentication guide](doc:authentication).

 [block:file]
 [